Tob0t/home-and-building-automation-class/03_Session/Task02_SetupArduino.md

 After that we installed *EspressoLite* following the tutorial at <http://beta.espressolite.com> for setting up

-Another good source is available at github.
+Another good source is available at github (*github esp8266 arduino*)

-github esp8266 arduino

-put it in settings additional boards manager URLs

-go to serial button
 ## 2. Flashing
 The procedure to flash new data on the *Arudino* is the following
 ```